joyola/cmis-portlet/README.md

 ## Road Map

 * v1.0.1
   - Remember current folder or file when page is reloaded
   - Improved error messages

+* v1.0.2
+  - Use thumsbail image for files
   - Suports for Alfresco 3

-* v1.0.2
+  - Suports for Nuxeo